Antonio-Luque/disASM/README.md

 A Disassembler for ZX Spectrum.

+Based on Small Computer Monitor ([SCM](https://smallcomputercentral.com/small-computer-monitor/small-computer-monitor-v1-0/ )) by Stephen C Cousins

 Features:
-- Can be loaded in any RAM address.
+- Can be loaded into any RAM address (below the System Variables).
-- Internal stack.
+- Use an internal stack.
+- Recognizes undocumented opcodes related to IXH, IXL, IYH and IYL registers.
-- Only 2 Kbytes.
+- Need only 2 Kbytes.

-Based on Small Computer Monitor ([SCM](https://smallcomputercentral.com/small-computer-monitor/small-computer-monitor-v1-0/ )) by Stephen C Cousins
+Usage:
+- LOAD ""CODE [address] (default: 57600)
+- RANDOMIZE USR <address>
+- Input "from" address to start disassembly and "to" address to end disassembly